zedparsa/Flowsense-ids/README.md

 ### Signal extraction (signal.py) — block by block

 #### 1) Config: load mapping
-This block defines the input/output filenames and loads a column-name mapping so the script can work with different Wireshark CSV export formats while keeping a stable internal schema.
+This part solves a practical issue: Wireshark CSV exports don’t always have the same column names (they vary by version, language, and export settings).
+Instead of hard-coding fragile column names inside the program, you load a JSON “translation layer” that maps whatever the CSV contains to your own stable schema.

 ```python
     MAPPING_FILE = "columns.json"